Sky Hunter: Production

 The film had the full support of the People's Liberation Army Air Force (PLAAF), with it being the first time that a film crew was allowed access to the military bases by the People's Liberation Army Air Force for shooting.
-Military experts and trainers serve as advisers for the movie's script, which is primarily written by air force Lieutenant Colonel Zhang Li.
+Military experts and trainers served as advisers for the movie's script, which was primarily written by air force Lieutenant Colonel Zhang Li.

 Filming

 The film features various front line combat aircraft, including the Y-20 airlifter, the J-20 stealth fighter, the J-11, the H-6, and the J-10 multirole combat aircraft.
 Scenes were shot in various parts of China and Kazakhstan.

 Casting

 Director Li’s then-girlfriend and top Chinese actress Fan Bingbing was cast as the female lead, playing a PLA pilot.
 Fan reportedly received no wage for her appearance.

 Music

 The score was composed by Andrew Kawczynski and recorded at Synchron Stage Vienna in Austria.
 Hans Zimmer served as the executive music producer.
 Chinese singer and actor Lu Han lent his vocals for the film's ending theme song "Chasing Dream With Childlike Heart".